 A REST server supports the Data Catalog REST APIs.

 Agents are responsible for initiating, executing, and monitoring jobs that communicate with the data sources and process the data and create fingerprints.

 The metadata storage for Data Catalog.

 Data Catalog runs profiling jobs against HDFS and Hive data using Spark.
 The application code is transferred to each cluster node so it can be executed against the data that resides on that node.
 The results are accumulated in MongoDB or, in the case of deep profiling, in HDFS files.
 Data Catalog runs Spark jobs against the resulting metadata to suggest business terms for association.

 It is important to understand that Data Catalog jobs are standard Spark jobs: the expertise your organization already has for tuning cluster operations applies to running and tuning Data Catalog jobs.

 Because these jobs read all the data in assets included in the catalog, the user running the jobs needs to have read access to the data.
 Make sure to configure the Data Catalog service user with security in mind to ensure this broad access is properly controlled.

 Data Catalog profiles data in an HDFS cluster, including HDFS files and Hive tables.
 In addition, Data Catalog profiles data in relational databases accessible through JDBC.
 It collects file and field-level data quality metrics, data statistics, and sample values.
+You can capture and display primary key and foreign key information from an RDBMS as well.
 The catalog includes rich metadata for delimited files, JSON, ORC, Avro, XML, and Parquet and from files compressed with Hadoop supported compression algorithms such as gzip and Snappy.